elwood-berry/antera-ui-kit/_assets/xd/workflow/README.md

 1. View my items
 1. Is there a common use case for needing to go to the specific stage for an order?
 1. Advanced menu - show/hide or constant?

+1. Select Order# from filters to expose the filter.
+1. Add an order number to the filter
+1. Reduce the table to reflect the filter